-Raphael J. Mannino has served as our Senior Vice President and Chief Technology Officer since September 2015.
+Raphael J. Mannino has served as our Senior Vice President and Chief Scientific Officer since October 2016 and previously served as our Chief Technology Officer from September 2015 to October 2016.
 From 1990 until August 2015, Dr. Mannino was an Associate Professor of Pathology and Laboratory Medicine at Rutgers University, New Jersey Medical School.
 Dr. Mannino founded BioDelivery Sciences, Inc., and served as its President, Chief Executive Officer and Chief Scientific Officer and a member of its Board of Directors from 1995 to 2000, when it was acquired by BioDelivery Sciences International, Inc. (NASDAQ: BDSI).
 Dr. Mannino served as BDSI's Executive Vice President and Chief Scientific Officer from 2001 to 2009 and a member of its Board of Directors from 2000 to 2007.
 Dr. Mannino's previous experience includes positions as Assistant, then Associate Professor, Albany Medical College (1980 to 1990), and Instructor then Assistant Professor, Rutgers Medical School (1977 to 1980).
 His postdoctoral training was from 1973 to 1976 at the Biocenter in Basel, Switzerland.
 Dr. Mannino received his Ph.D. in Biological Chemistry in 1973 from the Johns Hopkins University, School of Medicine.